1936 Catalan coup attempt: Epilogue

 Casanovas returned to Catalonia after May 1937, when the Anarchist domination in Catalonia had been broken, and – still as the parliament speaker – tried to arrange a separatist Catalan declaration of neutrality; he died in 1942 in France.
 Espanya, Xammar and Torres-Picart left France for Latin America, where they lived until the end of their days; Espanya died in 1953, Xammar in 1967, and Torres-Picart in 1988; before death he managed to visit the already democratic Spain.
 Cornudella and Blasi after 1939 returned to Spain and engaged in anti-Francoist conspiracy, both repressed; the former was elected to the Catalan parliament after 1975 and died in 1985, it is not clear when the latter died.
 Remnants of émigré Estat Catalá structures languished for decades until the party was registered in Spain in 1977; now it is a rather marginal grouping, even though the Catalan independence movement is at its heyday.

-Following the fall of Catalonia Companys left to France; handed over to the Francoists in 1940, he was executed the same year.
+Following the fall of Barcelona and later the fall of Catalonia Companys left to France; handed over to the Francoists in 1940, he was executed the same year.
 Tarradellas lived in France and America and was a longtime president of the Generalitat of the exiled Catalan government; having returned to Spain in 1977 he was one of the best-known Catalan politicians until his death in 1988.
 Eroles, Aiguader and Fernández were dismissed from Generalitat security structures following the 1937 Barcelona May Days.
 In 1939 Eroles left to France and in unclear circumstances, possibly murdered, perished in 1940.
 The other two left France for Mexico; Aiguader died there in 1946, Fernández died in 1971.
 The fate of Solans is unknown.
 The Catalan anarchism deteriorated during Francoism and after 1975 was reborn as a minoritarian political force; today CNT is a small syndicalist organization.
 Of all protagonists of the November 1936 events, only Companys and Tarradellas are currently remembered and honored in the Catalan public space.